-4.6 None.

-5.0 Signatories

-- 5.1 Both parties agree that this statement is an accurate representation of matters discussed and issues agreed upon. - 5.2 It is agreed that these discussions will inform the Fareham Borough Council Local Plan 2037 and both parties will continue to work collaboratively in order to meet the duty to cooperate. - 5.3 For Gosport Borough Council the Statement of Common Ground is signed by Debbie Gore.
+- 4.6 None. - 5.0 Signatories - 5.1 Both parties agree that this statement is an accurate representation of matters discussed and issues agreed upon. - 5.2 It is agreed that these discussions will inform the Fareham Borough Council Local Plan 2037 and both parties will continue to work collaboratively in order to meet the duty to cooperate. - 5.3 For Gosport Borough Council the Statement of Common Ground is signed by Debbie Gore.
 For Fareham Borough Council the Statement of Common Ground is signed by Richard Jolley.

-Signed: Signed:

-Alber A. J.

-Name: Debbie Gore Name: Richard Jolley

-Position: Assistant Chief Executive and Position: Director of Planning and
+Signed: Signed: Name: Debbie Gore Name: Richard Jolley Position: Assistant Chief Executive and Head of Planning and Regeneration Position: Director of Planning and Regulation Gosport Borough Council Fareham Borough Council Date: 18 November 2021 Date: 12 November 2021

-Head of Planning and Regeneration Regulation

-Gosport Borough Council Fareham Borough Council

-Date: 10 th February 2022 Date: 10 th February 2022